rf/tylus/README.md

 slightly modified.
 'View' is usually removed.
 The matrices specify dimension on the end.
 PickerColumn is shortened to PickerCol, etc.

+Unfortunately, replacing constructors like this *will cause some problems*.
+The Titanium build system attempts to detect which portions of the framework you are using by essentially greping your source for the `Ti.xx.createSomeObject` factory methods.
+Since you're using the factory methods I provide in `T`, Titanium will think you aren't using those components.
+So, in some file of your project, simply list out the constructors you'll need.
+You can do this per-file or once in a single file of your project:

+    Ti.UI.createLabel
+    Ti.UI.createTableView
+    Ti.UI.createTableViewRow

+These references to Javascript functions will be ignored by the interpreter on the device, but will let the Ti build system know to include those parts of the framework in the build.

 Titanium Build Plugin
 ---------------------